 - 38. WFP will focus on strengthening the capacity of Pacific governments to understand, measure and address the impacts of climate change and other shocks on food security and nutrition, especially for people most at risk of being left behind.
 The WFP policy on country capacity strengthening as updated in 2022 and the priorities of national stakeholders will guide these interventions. - 39.
 WFP's work in the Pacific will be framed around climate change adaptation using an integrated approach to risk-informed programming.
 WFP will leverage corporate expertise and tools and global partnerships to support Pacific governments in climate and disaster management and response.
-This will include support for national social protection systems, guided by the 2021 WFP strategy for support for social protection.43 - 40.
+This will include support for national social protection systems, guided by the 2021 WFP strategy for support for social protection.42 - 40.
 Through joint consultation and analysis it has been concluded that of those groups at risk of being left behind WFP is best placed to support women, girls and people with disabilities.
 Therefore, gender and disability inclusion will be major cross-cutting elements of this MCSP, guided by the 2022 gender policy and the corporate disability inclusion road map.
 WFP will seek to increase the capacity of Pacific governments to understand and address the differentiated impacts of climate change and other shocks on the food security and nutrition of these and other marginalized groups.
 WFP will also support joint United Nations efforts to address the specific needs of these groups, including action to reduce high rates of gender-based violence. - 41.
 The MCSP includes a contingency to provide mandated and on-demand services in response to sudden-onset shocks.
 The scope of this crisis response outcome is limited to filling government and partner gaps in logistics, emergency telecommunications and certain on-demand services only as required in specific emergencies.
-Crisis response on a larger scale would require a revision of the MCSP to enable WFP to augment its presence in the Pacific while still focusing on filling gaps in capacity.
+Crisis response on a larger scale would require a revision of the MCSP to enable WFP to augment its presence in the Pacific while still focusing on filling gaps in capacity. - 42.
+A great deal of work on food security and nutrition in the Pacific falls within the mandates of WFP partners, including those of FAO, regional organizations and NGOs.
+WFP will work in close partnership with United Nations agencies, governments, regional organizations and other partners to ensure complementarity and share expertise in strengthening the evidence base and action on food security and nutrition in the Pacific. - 43.
+The MCSP is informed by a theory of change that describes the inputs, assumptions and programmatic logic of the interventions.